-There are 6 steps in this application.
-Use blue or black ink to complete the application.
+This application has 6 steps.
+Use blue or black ink to complete it.

 Step 1: Tell us about yourself.

 (Page 1)

 An adult (18 or older) must enter their contact information.
 We need this information so we can follow up with you if we have questions about your application and so we can let you know what plans or programs you qualify for.